Dominic-dul/SDA_Project/README.md

 # SDA_Project
-Project for Software Design and Aerchitecture course
+Project for Software Design and Architecture course